fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 ---
 # Thoughts on work to date

-### Group will provide a report back to CDF at Summer ESIP (2017)
+###  ~~Will provide~~ Provided a report to CDF at Summer ESIP (2017)

 <p style="font-size:66%">
-To support integration with schema.org the ontology development does have to take on certain approaches.
-These approaches facilitate an external ontology connecting to schema.org types.
+To support <b>integration with schema.org the ontology development does have to take on certain practices</b>.
+These practices facilitate an external ontology connecting to schema.org types.
 An “external vocabulary” is one of three approaches to working with scheme.org.
 All three approaches are valid and may fit various goals and situations.
 Ontologies can be used in JSON-LD without being a “external vocabulary” in schema.org space.
 </p>
 <p style="font-size:66%">
 Use of schema.org + extensions is a viable approach.
 However, it does take a level of governance to ensure term coverage and mapping is taking place and well documented for both providers and consumers.
 </p>
 <p style="font-size:66%">